jsfiddle/togetherjs/site/docs/index.md

 <script src="https://togetherjs.com/togetherjs-min.js"></script>
 ```

-The other way to set a variable *after* TogetherJS is loaded is `TogetherJS.config("variable", value)`
+The other way to set a variable *after* TogetherJS is loaded is `TogetherJS.config("variable", value)`.
+Some variables cannot be updated after TogetherJS has started, but if this is the case then you should get an error.

 ### The Configuration